redkite-labs/redkitecms-docs/contribute/getting-started-contributing.rst

 Section 2: Run the tests
 ------------------------
-There are a lot of unit tests included with CSS Lint to make sure that we're keeping on top of code quality.
+There are a lot of unit tests included with RedKite CMS to make sure that we're keeping on top of code quality.
 This section explains how to run the unit tests.

 `Go to run the tests section`_